 The Gigabyte Aorus Gaming Box is a very straightforward external graphics card solution.
 Unlike other external graphics card enclosures, this one actually includes a graphics card inside.
 There are different variants available ranging from a Radeon RX580, GTX 1070 and GTX 1080.
 We’ll be having a look at the 1070 version here as it jumps out as the best value.

 This is one of the smallest graphics card enclosure around.
 It’s aptly named the Gaming Box as its design is pretty minimal and straightforward.
 That doesn’t mean it looks bad by any means.
-It’s a small enclosure made of matte black aluminum with mesh panels on the sides for your GPU to breath.
+It’s a small enclosure made of matte black aluminium with mesh panels on the sides for your GPU to breath.
 It takes up very little space on your desk and is actually pretty portable because it comes with a carrying case.
 There’s also RGB lighting here on the mesh side panel.

 Getting the Gaming Box up and running is pretty simple, just plug it into a wall socket, plug in your Thunderbolt 3 cable, download drivers from Nvidia, and your done.
 The Gaming box works with a huge list of Thunderbolt 3 equipped laptops with ease.
 As for performance, it’s about as good as it can get with an eGPU.
 Sure it’s not as fast as a desktop setup, but its only about 10-15% slower depending of course on your laptop specs.
 This is an impressive performance from an eGPU.

 Overall, the Aorus gaming box is an easy recommendation.
 It’s small, portable, designed well and the performance truly delivers.
 Support is also not an issue as the Gaming box will work with dozens of laptops.
 The only issue here is upgrading the GPU down the line.
 Sure, the GTX 1070 is a great performer for now but in the future, it might not be up to par.
-The GPU can be removed but it only has support for small sized cards like the 1070 mini inside.
+The GPU can be removed but it only has support for small-sized cards like the 1070 mini inside.

 2. Razer Core X